 They may even fluctuate depending on season, weather, soil, time of day, etc.

-So, it's quite important to know something about the herbs, spices, fruits, berries, etc. that you use to make flavoured schnapps - or put in your food, juice, tea, drink, etc.
+So, it's quite important to know something about the herbs, spices, fruits, berries, etc. that you use to make flavoured schnapps and liqueurs - or put in your food, juice, tea, drink, etc.

 Or use for other purposes.